mrlacey/WarnAboutTodos/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-Download this extension from the [VS Gallery](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.WarnAboutTODOs)
+Download this extension from the [VS Gallery](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.WarnAboutTODOs) or install as an analyzer from [NuGet](https://www.nuget.org/packages/WarnAboutTODOs/).

 ---------------------------------------

 Visual Studio automatically takes code comments that include `TODO` and turns them into User Tasks that are displayed on the Task List.
-This extension takes those same tasks and also creates warnings for them.
+This takes those same tasks and also creates warnings for them.
-This can be useful if you don't look at the Task List or want an extra reminder to do something before committing a change.
+This tool can be useful if you don't look at the Task List or want an extra reminder to do something before committing a change.

 Works for single-line, multi-line, and documentation comments in both VB.Net and C#.